CLARKE SMITH VISUALS

 Emmy Award Winning cameraman, Steadicam operator and cinematographer.
 I’m originally from New York, but at age five, my family relocated to Switzerland where I grew up and did my studies.

-My experience with film school came in the form of online learning through organizations such as MZed, Masterclass, The Academy of Storytellers, Lynda.com and through podcasts from NoFilmSchool and the Wandering DP; of course, YouTube is always a place where you can learn more about gear, shooting and editing methods from your peers… But I never learned more than while being tutored and actually working.
+My experience with film school came in the form of online learning through organizations such as MZed, Masterclass, The Academy of Storytellers, Lynda.com and through podcasts from NoFilmSchool and the Wandering DP; of course, YouTube is always a place where you can learn more about gear, shooting and editing methods from your peers… But I never learned more than while being tutored and actually working with other likeminded professionals.

 Clarke L. Smith is a professional photographer and Emmy Award Winning cameraman and Steadicam Operator based in the New York City metropolitan area.
 His photos have been published in books, newspapers and magazine publications such as American Cinematographer Magazine and The New York Times and through various social media platforms, like Twitter, Instagram and Facebook.
 His Cinematography has aired in CBS News TV promos and on the web for commercials.
 He's available for freelance assignments and speaks English and French fluently.